-It’s time to saddle up the horses, put on boots and a cowboy hat, and round up all Cub Scouts to explore as twilight camp goes Texas Wild!
+Grab your safari hat as twilight camp goes to the jungle.
+Cub Scouts will have a roaring good time!
 Cub Scouts and their families will learn new skills and make new friends.
 Twilight camp is a council camp organized by districts and conducted by volunteers from the local area for Cub Scouts entering 1st through 5th grade the next school year.
 Twilight camp is three days of fun with awesome programs and activities such as BB guns, archery, sports, STEM, games and crafts, rank advancements, Scout skills, fun and more.

 Many volunteers are needed to make camp a success, so please consider volunteering.
 Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained).
 Scouts in troops, crews and ships can also volunteer.
 An adult/guardian must register with a Tiger (entering 1st grade).